James Fee

-James Fee (7 December 1949 — 4 September 2006) was an American photographer known for his images of abandoned factories and lonesome highways.
+James Fee (December 7, 1949 — September 4, 2006) was an American photographer known for his images of abandoned factories and lonesome highways.

 Life

 Fee was born in Knoxville, Iowa.
 After graduating from high school he drove from Iowa to California and settled in San Francisco.
 While in San Francisco, he married Sharon Kitzman.
 Fee also lived in New York City and Los Angeles, California.

 Much of Fee's earlier personal work was made using a Graflex Norita 66 with a combination of extension tubes, tele-extenders and mid-century telephoto lenses.
 The camera and gear was stolen in the early 1990s during the creation of his "Photographs of Americana" series.
 Fee found it difficult to replace the camera and began to experiment using the Russian made Kieve 90 with lens embellishments.
 Fee appreciated the irony of using the Russian camera to complete the series.

 Fee's approach to photography led museum curators to give his exhibitions such titles as "American Noir" and "The Weight of Time".
 His photographs are permanently housed in the San Diego Museum of Photographic Arts, the William Benton Museum of Art, and the Getty Museum.
 Fee once collaborated with sculptor George Herms, who shared his attraction to the Beat Generation.

-During his later career, Fee taught photography at Art Center College of Design in Pasadena, California from 1994–2003.
+During his later career, Fee taught photography at Art Center College of Design in Pasadena, California from 1994 to 2003.
 In 1993 he taught at Otis College of Art and Design in Los Angeles.
 Fee photographed images that he thought represented United States cultural icons in decline, such as crumbling drive-in movie theaters and rusting, abandoned cars.